digitalocean/container-blueprints/virtual-networks-with-netmaker/README.md

 209.97.179.143
 ```

-The resulting IP address that gets printed should be the public IP address that was assigned to your Netmaker droplet.
+The resulting IP address that gets printed should be the `public IP` address that was assigned to your Netmaker droplet.
 If so, then you configured the `Egress Gateway` successfully.

 ### Checking WireGuard Configuration

 WireGuard sits at the heart of Netmaker, and it is the power horse that makes everything kicking and alive.

 One of the Netmaker main goals is to simplify operations, meaning it handles WireGuard configuration automatically for you.
 As an exercise, and to discover more about WireGuard, you can take a look at how Netmaker configured everything for you under the hood.
 WireGuard has a little utility called `wg`, which you can use to query configuration information.
-You're not limited only to that, but you can even set or change the actual configuration if so desired.
+You're not limited only to that, and you can even set or change the actual configuration if desired.
 On the other hand, this breaks the purpose and simplicity of Netmaker, as it already takes care of hiding the complexity of configuring WireGuard for you.

 Checking WireGuard configuration can be accomplished by invoking the `wg` utility from the CLI.
 Please follow below steps: